Duration: 8 -10 hours

 Picnic on the nature or feast in a peasant family (Lunch, Dinner with organic products) (If desired, with an overnight stay);

-Visit the pottery workshop (earthenware jugs) and other artisans. (if desired, with a feast);
+Visit the pottery workshop “Kvevri” (clay jugs for wine) and other artisans. (if desired, with a feast et with folk songs performed by a folklore ensemble (professionals));

 * If desired, you can combine the programs: 1.
 Kakheti – “Sun and Wine” and 2.
 Kakheti – “Mountains and Wine”.